wurmlab/SBC361-programming-in-R/practical2.md

 What we did here is to create a function that computes the percentage of a given number (`my_input`) of a constant total number (50,000).
 We split the calculation in two, just to show that you can have many lines of code in the body of a function.
 The only input this function receives, is a whole number (`my_input`) and all the calculations are based on this.
 In the end we return the result of the second calculation (`output`).

-Nothing much happens after loading the funciton `my_first_function` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
+Nothing much happens after loading the function `my_first_function` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
 We need to use it as well to actually produce an output.
 This is done by typing `my_first_function(123)` (of course you can use other numbers instead of "123" as well).
 The number "123" will be used as `my_input` in the function and the output is simply the result of " (123 / 50000) * 100".

 Now take a look at the following lines of code.
 This code is designed to take a number in seconds and convert it into hours, minutes, and remaining seconds (don't worry too much about the computation in the middle):